Gys/cmdscanner/README.md

 - The '!' character is converted to '!!'
 - Other special characters may also be encoded

-Our tool handles this encoding automatically using Go's `module.EscapePath` function.
+The tool handles this encoding automatically using Go's `module.EscapePath` function.

 ### Version Handling